1.0 Introduction

 percent_complete,encryptor_thumbprint, encryptor_type FROM sys.dm_database_encryption_keys

-The output of this query comes handy to manage TDE.
+The output of this query comes in handy to manage TDE.